OAuth 2.0 Client Credentials Grant Flow

 • Client: The application that wants to access the protected resource.

-• Authorization Server: The server that issues access tokens to the client after successfully authenticating it.
+• Authorization Server: The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.

-• Resource Server: The server that hosts the protected resources and validates the access token.
+• Resource Server: The server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens.

 OAuth Flow: